-- The Authority has a Members Learning and Development Policy and Programme in place which sets out a clear commitment to Members to provide a range of Learning and development opportunities which will improve their knowledge, skills and abilities in their individual or collective roles in meeting Authority strategic objectives.
-In addition Members have access to their nominating authority learning and development policies, plans and procedures. - The Elected Member Learning and Development Strategy aims:

-- To provide a comprehensive Member Development programme; - To ensure that all newly Elected Members are properly inducted into the Authority; - To ensure that all emerging needs for both individuals and across the board are identified and addressed; - To ensure that resources available for Member Development are effectively used. - The Authority has a Human Resource Strategy to enable and support the organisation in managing the performance of all of its employees through effective policies, procedures and working practices and is key to ensuring that the organisation meets the needs of the community.
-This includes assessing ability against requirements of the role, annual performance review focusing on strengths and highlighting areas of weakness, job related training, and ongoing evaluation and includes the extent to which an employee understands and supports the values of the Authority. - The Authority is also an active member of the Regional People Management Group which identifies and delivers regional learning and development whilst also developing regional framework policies for its constituent members.
+- The Authority has a Members Learning and Development Programme in place which sets out a clear commitment to Members to provide a range of learning and development opportunities which will improve their knowledge, skills and abilities in their individual or collective roles in meeting Authority strategic objectives.
+In addition Members have access to their nominating authority learning and development policies, plans and procedures. - The Elected Member Learning and Development Programme aims: - To provide comprehensive Member development; - To ensure that all newly elected Members are properly inducted into the Authority; - To ensure that all emerging needs for both individuals and across the board are identified and addressed; - To ensure that resources available for Member development are effectively used. - The Authority has a Human Resource Strategy to enable and support the organisation in managing the performance of all of its employees through effective policies, procedures and working practices and is key to ensuring that the organisation meets the needs of the community.
+This includes assessing ability against requirements of the role, annual performance review focusing on strengths and highlighting areas of weakness, job related training, and ongoing evaluation and includes the extent to which an employee understands and supports the values of the Authority.